 For fencing projects, you would need to use nails that range between 2 inches to 3.5 inches in length.
 Nail guns are known to work with plastic collated nails, this means that plastic links them up in the magazine prior to them being fired.
 Although, we also have a paper-based collation.

-The most compatible nails with popular nail gun brands are the round head nails.
+The most compatible with popular nail gun brands are the round head nails.

-Most nail guns are attached to blade-style magazines or canisters that hold the nails.
+Most are attached to blade-style magazines or canisters that hold the nails.

 - Safety Considerations

 Just like any other guns, guns for nailing also require care and attention when they are in use.
 The following are ways you can care and maintain your nail guns and tips for purchase and safety operations: